 Check the Filter Screens

 Check for clogs in the filter screens in the water inlet valve, which can block water flow.
-This is a common reason why the valve may malfunction, and the easiest problem to remedy.
+This is a common reason water inlet valves fail and it is the easiest problem to remedy.

 Test the Inlet Valve Solenoids

 If clogged screens are not the problem, test the valve for failure.
 Depending on the washer model, you may have to remove either the back or front of the washer cabinet to gain access to the wire connections on the water inlet valve.

 Replace the Water Inlet Valve (as Needed)